I’ve been taking step-by-step action to reduce my exposure to the services most likely to have links with or be infiltrated by the NSA.

-If you read the gobbeldy-gook legelese that constitutes your EULA or “End User Licensing Agreement” you’ll find it states that you are only granted a highly restrictive user license and nothing more.
+If you read the gobbeldy-gook legalese that constitutes your EULA or “End User Licensing Agreement” you’ll find it states that you are only granted a very restricted user license and nothing more.

 These systems are also technically a black box.
 A black box to which you have no legal right of access.
 It’s even forbidden to try and reverse engineer Windows or Apple iOS.
-What really goes on inside the black box that forms the operating system of your computer is something you can never to sure of.
+What really goes on inside the black box that forms the operating system of your computer is something of which you can never be sure.

 My advice: consider switching from Windows or Apple to Linux.
 This is what I did a few years back.

-Most software that the average private and business user requires is available free of charge for Linux as open source perfectly legally.
+Most software that the average private and business user requires is available free of charge perfectly legally for Linux as open source.
 Linux itself is also basically free.

 But newer, more user friendly Linux systems such as Ubuntu, Mint or Debian now make Linux much easier for desktop users.

-I’ve used many different Linux systems over the years, both for personal as well as business professional use.
+I’ve used many different Linux systems, both for personal as well as business professional use.
 But my current personal favourite for the desktop without a doubt has to be Linux Ubuntu.

-You can download Linux Ubuntu or any practically any other Linux for free on the Web and start installing it on your computer right away.
+You can download Linux Ubuntu or any practically any other Linux from the web for free and start installing it on your computer right away.

 Change Your Web Browser

 I used to be a fan of Google Chrome.
-It’s fast, unbloated- and it interfaces easily with Google’s services.
+It’s fast and unbloated.
+Plus it interfaces easily with Google’s services.

-But if you don’t rely on Google’s services anymore, then you also have less need to rely on Google Chrome.
+But if you don’t rely on Google’s services anymore, then you also have less need to use Google Chrome.
 So I’ve now gone back to Firefox.

 I’m not entirely satisfied with Firefox.
-In contrast to Chrome, I find Firefox to be slower, bloated and not such a comfortable user experience.
+I find Firefox to be slower, bloated and not such a comfortable user experience.